nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 in my current build) and that works fine.
 See https://github.com/nmcl/sandbox/issues/80 Running the configure script should now auto-detect the fact that gcc-8 should be used on Mac OS X but you can override this during the configuration execution.

-When cleaning up a buid by running 'make purge' make sure to do this in the tests directory first.
+When cleaning up a build by running 'make purge' make sure to do this in the tests directory first.

 ----